 At the time designated to begin, the Clerk will call the roll.
 When it is determined that a quorum of fifteen or more is present the President will then give a suggested prayer.
 Next, Aldermen recognize honored guests in the chamber.
 The order of business is structured in about twenty-three steps.
-In this time debates can be long and thorough and sometimes heated.
-The process of debate is preserved in the rules which provide time for healthy discussion on all sides of a given issue.
+In this time, issues may be debated.
+The process of debate is preserved in the rules which provides time for healthy discussion on all sides of a given issue.

 Rules of the Board of Aldermen

 Rules of the Board of Aldermen pertaining to, but not limited to, Meetings, Order of Business and Procedures, Debate and Decorum, and Voting Procedures.